AlexanderPhysics/BlueMixProject/README.md

 ### Installation

-1.Extract the zip
+1. Extract the zip
-2.Make sure you have installed flask
+2. Make sure you have installed **flask**
-3.Install the CORS plugin in case it's not going to be hosted pip install -U flask-cors 4.Start server by running python get_flashcards.py 5.Once it starts, hit index.html and have fun generating flash cards in the smartest way ever
+3. Install the CORS plugin in case it's not going to be hosted **pip install -U flask-cors**
+4. Start server by running **python get_flashcards.py**
+5. Once it starts, hit **index.html** and have fun generating flash cards in the smartest way ever